andyg7/EncodingLib/README.md

 - Get the decoders to understand the pretty print functionality.
 - Improve the Makfile so the binaries and/or object files get put somewhere nicer
 - Add stdin/stdout support
-- Improve command line parsing so that the args can appear in and order
+- Improve command line parsing so that the args can appear in any order

 ### Technologies
 - Language: C